vikascod/book-catelog-api/README.md

 A book catalog API is a programming interface that allows developers to access and retrieve information about books from a catalog.
 It provides a clear and structured way to search, retrieve, and manipulate data such as book titles, authors, genres, and descriptions programmatically.

-# Features
+## Features

-Book Search: Users can search for books using criteria like author, title, and genre.
+- Book Search: Search for books using criteria like author, title, and genre.

-Book View: Users can view detailed information about books, including title, author, genre, and description.
+- Book View: View detailed information about books, including title, author, genre, and description.

-Book Filters: Users can filter books based on author, title, genre, and other criteria to refine search results.
+- Book Filters: Filter books based on author, title, genre, and other criteria to refine search results.

-Book Rating: Users can rate books on a scale of 1 to 5 to indicate their opinion of the book's quality.
+- Book Rating: Rate books on a scale of 1 to 5 to indicate the book's quality.

-Book Reviews: Users can write and submit reviews expressing their thoughts and recommendations for books.
+- Book Reviews: Write and submit reviews expressing thoughts and recommendations for books.

-Add New Books: Users can add new books to the catalog by providing details such as title, author, and genre.
+- Add New Books: Add new books to the catalog by providing details such as title, author, and genre.

-Update Books: Users can update existing books in the catalog, including details like author, title, and description.
+- Update Books: Update existing books in the catalog, including author, title, and description.

-Delete Books: Users can remove books from the catalog that are no longer relevant or added by mistake.
+- Delete Books: Remove books from the catalog that are no longer relevant or added by mistake.

-# Installation
+## Installation

 1. Clone the repository: